know1stranger/lasa_assignment/README.md

 >
 > ~~ABN to be displayed in format 99 999 999 999~~

+`Pleas Note: To see full search features please configure ES.
+Searching with database supports only limited while using wildchar.`

 ## Optional Extensions <h6>~~closed~~ open</h6>

 > ~~Adding automated testing~~